NativeScript/docs-v7/docs/ui/professional-ui-components/AutoCompleteTextView/autocomplete-display-modes.md

 **RadAutoCompleteTextView** has two predefined display modes.

-- {% typedoc_link enums:DisplayMode,member:Plain %}
+- {% typedoc_link enums:AutoCompleteDisplayMode,member:Plain %}
-- {% typedoc_link enums:DisplayMode,member:Tokens %}
+- {% typedoc_link enums:AutoCompleteDisplayMode,member:Tokens %}

-Display mode can be changed with the `displayMode` property of the **RadAutoCompleteTextView**.
-The default value is `Plain`.
+Display mode can be changed with the {% typedoc_link classes:RadAutoCompleteTextView,member:displayMode %} property of the **RadAutoCompleteTextView**.
+The default value is {% typedoc_link enums:AutoCompleteDisplayMode,member:Plain %}.

 <snippet id='autocomplete-display-mode'/>

 ## Plain Mode
 In plain mode **RadAutoCompleteTextView** displays chosen item as plain text.
-When this mode only one item can be chosen.
+With this mode only one item can be chosen.

 ## Tokens Mode
 Tokens mode allows multiple choice of items.
 Chosen items are displayed as tokens which can be modified or completely changed with custom ones.

-When **RadAutoCompleteTextView** is working in DisplayMode.Tokens mode, you can apply two different behaviors for token arrangement.
+When **RadAutoCompleteTextView**'s `displayMode` is `Tokens`, you can apply two different behaviors for token arrangement.

-- {% typedoc_link enums:LayoutMode,member:Horizontal %}
+- {% typedoc_link enums:AutoCompleteLayoutMode,member:Horizontal %}
-- {% typedoc_link enums:LayoutMode,member:Wrap %}
+- {% typedoc_link enums:AutoCompleteLayoutMode,member:Wrap %}

-The layout mode of the tokens can be changed with the `layoutMode` property of the **RadAutoCompleteTextView**.
+The layout mode of the tokens can be changed with the {% typedoc_link enums:RadAutoCompleteTextView,member:layoutMode %} property.
-The default value is `Wrap`.
+The default value of this property is {% typedoc_link enums:AutoCompleteLayoutMode,member:Wrap %}.

 <snippet id='autocomplete-layout-mode'/>